-The 2004 Environmental Charter is worded as follows:
+The 2004 Environmental Charter reads as follows:

 " The French people,

-"That resources and natural balances have conditioned the emergence of humanity;
+“That natural resources and balances have conditioned the emergence of humanity;

 “That the future and the very existence of humanity are inseparable from its natural environment;

 “That the environment is the common heritage of human beings;

 “That man exerts an increasing influence on the conditions of life and on his own evolution;